Use Lymwave with Windsurf through MCP

 What this Windsurf MCP workflow is for

 Windsurf's Cascade can use MCP servers to connect AI coding workflows with external tools and services.
-Lymwave MCP tools are being designed so Cascade can access content marketing actions directly from a developer environment.
+Lymwave MCP tools let Cascade access content marketing actions directly from a developer environment.

-This Windsurf MCP integration direction is for Cascade, IDE, repository-based, and AI-assisted SEO workflows.
-It is not a claim of full production availability or an official Windsurf partnership.
+This MCP workflow is available through the Lymwave MCP server for workspaces with bearer-token access and is useful for Cascade, IDE, repository-based, and AI-assisted SEO workflows.
+It is not an official Windsurf partnership.

 Workflow